Denmark

 Denmark is directly connected to the German Autobahn on route E45 (German route 7), which passes close to Hamburg and runs along the east coast of the Jutland peninsular, all the way to Frederikshavn in the North, passing through Denmark's second city Århus along the way.
 Many drivers going from Germany to the Danish capital opt for one of the regular car ferries, which shortens the trip by 137km from Hamburg and 309km from Berlin respectively, with a 215 DKK bridge tool, the price of the ferry crossing is nearly offset by extra gas needed to take the long way around.

-Visitors without their own wheels coming in from Germany can try their luck with the German Mitfahrgelegenheit a ride-sharing website run in conjugation with the German Automotive organisation, which fairly frequently have rides to Denmark available.
+Visitors without their own wheels coming in from Germany can try their luck with the German a ride-sharing website run in conjugation with the German Automotive organisation, which fairly frequently have rides to Denmark available.
 It's in German only but pretty self explanatory, if you know Denmark is called Dänemark and International is Ausland in German.

-(150 DKK).
+From Sweden catch route E20 from Gothenburg (312km) or E4 from Stockholm (655km) to Malmö and connect with the Øresund bridge (150 DKK).
 Many Norwegians also opt for this route when going to Copenhagen, but there are several car ferries crossing the strait between the two countries, especially to Hirtshals on the north tip of Jutland, which is connected to the Danish highway network.

 If you are in one of the neighbooring countries, long distance buses offer a good economical alternative to trains.
 From Germany serveral bus companies operate routes from Hamburg and Berlin to Copenhagen and Århus.
 A trip from Berlin to Copenhagen can cost as little as 200 DKK, but normally will set you back around 300 DKK (40€) and take around 8 hours, another popular route Hamburg to Århus takes around 5½ hours.
-Try checkout the following companies;
+Try checkout the following companies; Berolina , Eurolines , and Abildskou .
+For Scandinavia there are three daily connections and a night-bus to Gothenburg (4½ hours) and Oslo (8 hours), and two daily buses from Stockholm (9 hours) divided into a day and a night bus, check out GoByBus and Swebus for prices and schedules - when searching it might be useful to know Copenhagen is Köpenhamn in Swedish.

 The fastest way between Norway and the continent are through the Danish highways, this has ensured frequent ferry connections to Norway, with the busiest port being Hirtshals, from where a trip to Norway takes as little as 3½ hours.
 Other busy routes are the Rødby-Puttgarden ferry - the fastest route between Sweden and Copenhagen to continental Europe - which remains one of the busiest ferry crossings in the world (though a bridge is on the drawing board).
 And though it's been waning for years, with the ever increasing competition of low cost carriers, Denmark also has the only remaining ferry route between the UK and Scandinavia (Harwich-Esbjerg, 18 hours).
 Ferries are generally of a very high standard and safety regulations are strictly adhered to.

+Long distance train travel is done with DSB, the Danish State Rail system.
+A number of long distance bus companies also operate.
+Each region in Denmark has its own local public transportation company.
+For public transportation (trains, buses and ferries) use the online travel planner Rejseplanen .
 There are two ways to buy tickets.
 For local trips you can buy a ticket from the regional transportation company based on a zone system.
 This ticket is valid on all public transportation including DSB trains for one to two hours (depending on the number of zones you travel).
 Most public transportation companies offer a number of passes which can save you a substantial amount on transportation.
 In the greater Copenhagen region, the zone system is complemented by a system of “klippekort”, punch cards.
 These cards come in a variety of colors where the color signifies the total number of zones one can travel through for each punch.
 So a two zone card punched once allows one an hour of travel throughout two zones.
 A two zone card punched twice in the same machine is valid for travel in four zones or from the airport at Kastrup to the main train station in Copenhagen.
 DSB also uses a similar system of klippekort/punch cards for travel in the Oresund region.

 To use a klippekort/punch card, you insert the card, face up, into the yellow machine on the train platform.
 You will hear a clunk as a punch discard is removed from card.
 Repeat to add zones.
 The machine will also have a zone map and a guide to explain how many punches it takes to travel from where you are to where you want to go.
 Most regions have their own klippekort but they do not work between regions.
 Some of the long distance bus companies offer klippekort that are valid for a specific route across regions but these are probably of little use for travelers as they have to be bought on cards of 10 punches(trips).

-See also the overview at: Fjernbusser.dk.
+See also the overview at: .

-.
+The primary Danish train company is Danish State Railways or DSB .
 Many feeder lines for the principal train line in eastern Jutland are now operated by British company Arriva.
 Other small rail lines are operated by other companies.
 DSB also operates the S-Tog commuter rail system around the greater Copenhagen area.
 Eurail passes are valid on all DSB trains.
 Danish trains are very comfortable, very modern and very expensive.
 Tickets can be purchased in stations, from vending machines in the stations and via DSB's website.
 In addition to a ticket, some trains require a seat assignment.
 Most trains have 230V power outlets.

 If you are not travelling on a rail pass, try asking for a Orange ticket, these are a limited number of heavily discounted tickets that are available on most departures.
 They are often sold out way in advance, but it never hurts to ask - and you do need to ask, in order to get the discount.
 Unfortunately due to worn out rails, the intercity trains are often late, though as many other railways suffer from similar issues, this is of course very relative, and both funding and a comprehensive 36 billion kroner plan to deal with the problem, has passed through parliament, although it will take many years to remedy years of neglect.
-All trips with trains and local buses can be scheduled electronically through Rejseplanen.dk
+All trips with trains and local buses can be scheduled electronically through Rejseplanen.dk .

 The only way get to most of the smaller islands, is by ferry.
 There are 55 domestic ferry routes in the country.
-The two most impotant ferry companies are Nordic Ferry
+The two most impotant ferry companies are Nordic Ferry and Mols Linien .

 Ferries are the best way to get to Bornholm, a Danish island in the Baltic Sea, although it also can be reached by plane.
 Since the opening of the bridge to Sweden, the easiest route from Copenhagen to Bornholm is by train and then ferry from Ystad.
 Through tickets are available from Copenhagen and Ronne - booking is mandatory.
 There is also a bus that serves this route - Gråhund Bus 886 from Copenhagen to Ystad, where it links with the ferry to Bornholm

 Driving in Denmark between cities is very easy, with well-maintained roads everywhere.
-Danes generally drive by the rules (except for the bicycles) but may not be very helpful to other drivers in ceding right of way, etc. There are no toll-roads except the two big bridges: Storebæltsbroen
+Danes generally drive by the rules (except for the bicycles) but may not be very helpful to other drivers in ceding right of way, etc. There are no toll-roads except the two big bridges: Storebæltsbroen between Zealand and Funen (DKK 215 one way), and Øresundsbron between Copenhagen and Malmö (DKK 235 one way).

 Ease of driving inside cities is a different story.
 Congestion in and around the major cities, especially during rush hours and especially in Copenhagen, can be hellish.
 If you are in your own car, it is wise to park it in a convenient central place and walk or use public transport, bike or taxi to get around.
 Many cities and towns require "P-skiver" or parking card, which you place in your front window, with the clock face and hands set to the time you park.
 In Copenhagen you get tickets from coin machines and stick them in your window.
 If your stay in Copenhagen is extended, and you are not using a hotel garage, which can be expensive, you can buy daily or weekly tickets from Parkering København, located on Borgergade, near the royal palace.

-is a 3500 km long connected route of small scenic roads passing 100 important Danish attractions.
+Touring Denmark by car is a wonderful experience and highly recommended.
+Margueritruten is a 3500 km long connected route of small scenic roads passing 100 important Danish attractions.
 It is marked by brown signs with the white Marguerite Daisy flower.
 It is marked on most roadmaps.

 Rental cars are available from all the familiar rental companies, with outlets located at airports and downtown.
 However, renting cars in Denmark is very expensive, even at discounted tourist rates.
 If you wish to rent a car, your best bet is to rent it out of Malmö, Sweden, just across the Sound from Copenhagen.
 Car rentals in Sweden are less than half the price of Danish rentals.
 Be aware that Scandinavia is no exception to the widespread European scam of adding hidden charges to your car rental bill.
 Also, unlike other goods and services, quoted car rental rates may not include the 25% V.A.T. or sales tax.
 Carefully read the rental agreement before you accept your car.